Chetan-G-Gokhale/Two-Stage-Miller-Compensated-Opamp/README.md

 # Two-Stage-Miller-Compensated-Opamp
-Design of Opamp in 90nm with its layout DRC and LVS cleared.\n hello
+Design of Opamp in 90nm with its layout DRC and LVS cleared.

+This is my first major project in cadence